golang/vscode-go/docs/debug-adapter.md

 **NOTE: Since the Debug Adapter runs in a separate process from the rest of the extension, the steps below only enable you to debug the Debug Adapter code, not the entire extension.
 To debug the entire extension, as well as the debug adapter, see the instructions [below](#debug-the-entire-extension).**

 1. Open the `vscode-go` folder in VS Code.
-2. Go the Run view and choose the `Launch as server` debug configuration.
+2. Go to the Run view and choose the `Launch as server` debug configuration.
 3. Add breakpoints as needed to the [`vscode-go/src/debugAdapter/goDebug.ts`](../src/debugAdapter/goDebug.ts) file.
 4. Open another instance of VS Code and open the Go project to debug.
 5. Create a debug configuration for the Go project if it doesn't exist.
 Set `"debugServer": 4711` in the root of the configuration.